 Develop enabling policies for ICTs in Education.

-Support the construction of new multiple literacies for the 21st Century for teachers and learners.
+Support the construction of new multiple literacies for the 21st Century for teachers, information intermediaries, and learners.

-Harness emerging technological innovations for teaching and learning, including open modalities and strategies (i.e. Open Educational Resources - OERs, Free and Open Software - FOSS, Massive Online Open Courses- MOOCS).
+Harness emerging technological innovations for research, teaching and learning, including open modalities and strategies (i.e. Open Educational Resources - OERs, Free and Open Software - FOSS, Massive Online Open Courses- MOOCS, Text and Data Mining).

 Support the creation of relevant content in local languages, curriculum integration and assessment.